datastax/cpp-driver/topics/README.md

 * [Ubuntu 18.04 LTS][cpp-driver-dependencies-ubuntu18-04]
 * [Windows][cpp-driver-dependencies-windows]

-*Note*: CentOS and Ubuntu use the version of OpenSSL provided with the distribution.
+*Note*: CentOS and Ubuntu use the version of OpenSSL and zlib provided with the distribution.

 The driver can also be [built from source].